oftenhu/learngit/gitreadme.txt

-git reflog	/to show the log simply. git restore <file>	/to discard the changes in working directory. git reset HEAD <file>	/to discard the changes in stage directory.
+git reflog	/to show the log simply. git restore <file>	/to discard the changes in working directory. git reset HEAD <file>	/to discard the changes in stage directory. git checkout -- <file>	/to discard the chanres in working directory.